dagbjorn/microcoffeeonkube/README.md

     minikube docker-env

-:bulb: On Windows its handy to create a batch file to do this, for instance called `minikube-setenv.bat`, and place it in a folder on your Windows path.
+:bulb: On Windows, it is handy to create a batch file to do this.
+The file should be placed in a folder on your Windows path.
+A sample batch file, `minikube-setenv.bat`, is located in the `utils` folder of `microcoffeeonkube-kubernetes`.

 To check the status of your local Kubernetes cluster, run: